10-list Recoloring of Planar Graphs

 \section{Reducibility}

-\begin{defn} Fix a positive integer $k$.
+Fix a positive integer $k$.
 A recoloring sequence is \Emph{$k$-good} if every vertex is recolored at most $k$ times.
 We aim to prove the follow: Fix a plane graph $G$ and a $10$-assignment $L$ for $G$.
 For any two $L$-colorings $\a$ and $\b$ of $G$, there exists a $k$-good recoloring sequence $\sigma$ from $\a$ to $\b$.
-A \Emph{$k$-minimal counterexample} (to this statement) is a graph such that the statement is false, but the statement is true for every plane graph $H$ with fewer vertices than $G$.
+A \Emph{$k$-minimal counterexample} (to this statement) is a graph $G$ such that the statement is false, but the statement is true for every plane graph with fewer vertices than $G$.
 We assume that $G$ is a $k$-minimal counterexample, and reach a contradiction.

 A \Emph{reducible configuration} (for some fixed $k$) is a subgraph $H$, with prescribed values $d_G(v)$ for all $v\in V(H)$, that cannot appear in a $k$-minimal counterexample.
 In this section, we compile a large set of reducible configurations.
 In the next section, we use a counting argument (via the discharging method) to show that every plane graph contains at least one of those reducible configurations.
 Thus, no plane graph $G$ is a $k$-minimal counterexample.
 So the Main Theorem holds.